AugmenTab/viral/docs/index.md

 The goal of this personal Android project will be to develop an as-of-yet-unnamed mobile game.
 It will be a turn-based strategy game set inside a social media app.

-After setting up their account on the fledgling platform, control of the player's account is partially seized by some unidentified outside entity (Something) that drives the game.
-It taunts them, then begins to "infect" their friends list through the app, slowly causing the people on their network to behave strangely and ultimately turning them hostile toward the player.
-It even seemingly infects the phone itself, taking control of outside features at times in an attempt to impede the player's progress.
+After setting up their account on the fledgling platform, the player will be informed through the app that the CDC has marked their area at risk of a mysterious illness spreading through social media, causing their friends to become hostile.
+It begins to "infect" their friends list through the app, slowly causing the people on their network to behave strangely and ultimately turning them hostile toward the player.

-The player will use clues about the friends from their profiles and posts to determine who has been "infected" by this Something and clear them from the friends list as fast as possible.
+The player will use clues about the friends from their profiles and posts to determine who has been infected by this illness and clear them from the friends list as fast as possible.
 The win condition is to clear all infected friends from the friends list without being brought down to zero friends.

 ## Intended users